About

 ABOUT

-As Austin Powers, a hero of mine, once said, “This is my happening and it freaks me out!”
-Welcome to Rawkblog (formerly The Rawking Refuses To Stop!), a daily music and pop culture blog that began in March 2005.
-We’ve grown out of a number of musical shoes during our pubescent stages here over the years, but these days we’re into alt-country phenoms engaged married (!) to Mandy Moore, anything on Captured Tracks, the Drive soundtrack, sad bastard folk and twee-pop janglers, with the occasional toe dipped fearfully into music made by computers.
+Welcome to David Greenwald’s Rawkblog (formerly The Rawking Refuses To Stop!), an MP3/music blog that began in March 2005.
+I’ve grown out of a number of musical shoes during the site’s pubescent stages here over the years, but these days I’m into alt-country phenoms engaged married (!) to Mandy Moore, anything on Captured Tracks, sad bastard folk and twee-pop janglers, with the occasional toe dipped fearfully into music made by computers.
 Morrissey is my go-to guy for karaoke night, but I digress.
 You can find a reasonably complete list of my favorite bands and artists here.

-(Almost) everything posted here is done so legally.
+The MP3s here are generally posted legally, with label/artist clearance.
 If you like anything you find, please support the artists by seeing their live show and buying their albums: they are poor and probably have day jobs when they’re not playing 200 tour dates a year.
 Try Insound or your local record store, or you can always be an indie rock hero and go direct to the record label via the links included in each post.
-I get free albums e-mailed to me every day; I still buy music from bands I love.
+I get free albums e-mailed to me every day and I still buy music from bands I love.
 It matters.
-Do what you can.
+(If you have a copyright concern about a file on the site, please e-mail me.)

-Rawkblog has been sourced and recognized by such publications as Rolling Stone, LA Weekly, New York Magazine, the Christian Science Monitor, Paste, Slate, CNET, VH1′s Best Week Ever, Pitchfork and Stereogum.
+Rawkblog has been sourced and recognized by such publications as Rolling Stone, LA Weekly, New York Magazine, the Christian Science Monitor, Paste, Slate, CNET, VH1’s Best Week Ever, Pitchfork and Stereogum.
 In 2007, it was a nominee for Hey!
 Nielsen and Billboard.com’s Top Music Blog Contest.
-In October 2010, I moderated the In the City festival’s panel on music blogging in America, which included Pitchfork’s Ryan Schreiber and Drowned in Sound’s Sean Adams.
+Rawkblog has co-presented two SXSW day parties and sponsored a number of Los Angeles shows, including 2012’s Brokechella.

-CURRENT/PAST CONTRIBUTORS: (Note: Our 2009 move to WordPress has largely erased their bylines.
+Past Contributors: (Note: Rawkblog’s 2009 move to WordPress has largely erased their bylines.
 Sorry, pals.)

 Phil Merkow knows more than anyone I know about music made by computers.
 Especially music made by computers while under the influence.
 Follow him on Twitter.

-Alfred Lee (”alfred”) is a film buff and hip-hop head who used to write about both subjects with me at the Daily Bruin.
-He might actually like Animal Collective more than I like Ryan Adams, if that’s even possible.
+Alfred Lee is a film buff and hip-hop head who used to write about both subjects with me at the Daily Bruin.
+He might actually like Animal Collective more than I like Ryan Adams.

 Carman Tse is a former DJ on UCLAradio.com, a post-punk and free jazz enthusiast and my former roommate.
 He once owned a baby tarantula named “The Beast” and knows more about sports than the rest of us combined.